DARPA-CRITICALMAAS/cdrc/README.md

 This query can return a lot of data and take a long time to complete so if you only care about certain feature types or data from specific system/versions those should be set.

 Parameters:

-cog_id: Cog that you want results for.
+**cog_id**: Cog id.

-feature_types: Provide an array of the features you want.
-Options are line, point, polygon.
+**feature_types**: An array of the features you want.
+Options are: line, point, polygon.

-system_versions: An array of tuples with system and system_version.
-An empty array will return results from all systems
+**system_versions**: An array of tuples with system and system_version.
+An empty array will return results from all systems.

-validated: Return validated features or not validated.
+**validated**: Return validated features or not validated.
 None will return both validated and not validated features/legend_items.

 ```
 cog_id = "specify what cog you want"